Student Recruitment

 Some universities have a Student Scout and Guide Organisation (SSAGO) group, who can put you in touch with potential volunteers.

 It’s important to know the barriers that might affect students, such as having public transport access, making sure venues are accessible, and reducing costs.
-Could you cover expenses or have grants aimed at student or Network volunteers for training days, camps and events?
+Could you cover expenses or have grants aimed at student or Network volunteers for learning days, camps and events?

 Have an initial chat